-Employment-related Skills: By the end of this level of this programme the students will be able to demonstrate for a threshold pass: .
-Primary: Individual self-directed learning Honours Project Lectures Seminars Workshops Group exercises Problem-based Learning Group work Secondary/ Supplementary: A1, A2, A3, ILO1, ILO2, ILO3, ILO4, ILO5 Research projects Written reports Presentations Group work Case studies Project work SSJ3001 Social Science Dissertation SSJ3002 Work-based Action Research HIGH3038 HIGH3026
+Employment-related Skills: By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Primary: Individual self-directed learning Honours Project Lectures Seminars Workshops Group exercises Problem-based Learning Group work Secondary/ Supplementary: A1, A2, A3, ILO1, ILO2, ILO3, ILO4, ILO5 Research projects Written reports Presentations Group work Case studies Project work SSJ3001 Social Science Dissertation SSJ3002 Work-based Action Research HIGH3038 HIGH3026

-None 1 An explanation for embedding Employ programme: Employment related skills are embedd Management relating to a specific skill embedded through the whole program ment Related Skills through ed within the taught module s set within the sector.
-More elements of t the course with h some such as Appli ed Wealth Practical Skills: Apply methods and techniques they will be able to; LO4 manage their own learning, increase their independence as reflective learners, and use feedback effectively; and, work with a degree of autonomy with only a medium amount of supervision A1, A2, A3, ILO1, ILO2, ILO3, ILO4, ILO5 Research projects Written reports Presentations Group work Case studies Project work SSJ3001 Social Science Dissertation SSJ3002 Work-based Action Research By the end of this level of this programme the students will be able to demonstrate for a threshold pass: LO3 make appropriate use of information technology for the retrieval, analysis and presentation of information, thereby being able to communicate ideas and information clearly and effectively in a variety of forms Primary: Honours project, Workshops Problem-based learning Seminars Group exercise Research tasks Secondary/ Supplementary: Project work Case studies A1, A2, A3, ILO1, ILO2, ILO3, ILO4, ILO5 Honours project Examinations Group presentations Written coursework SSJ3001 Social Science Dissertation SSJ3002 Work-based Action Research HIGH3036 Psychology and Society SSJ3001
+None An explanation for embedding Employ programme: Employment related skills are embedd Management relating to a specific skill embedded through the whole program ed within the taught module s set within the sector.
+More elements of t generic emp he course wit h some such as Applie d Wealth Practical Skills: Apply methods and techniques they will be able to;.
+LO4 manage their own learning, increase their independence as reflective learners, and use feedback effectively; and, work with a degree of autonomy with only a medium amount of supervision A1, A2, A3, ILO1, ILO2, ILO3, ILO4, ILO5 Research projects Written reports Presentations Group work Case studies Project work SSJ3001 Social Science Dissertation SSJ3002 Work-based Action Research

+By the end of this level of this programme the students will be able to demonstrate for a threshold pass: LO3 make appropriate use of information technology for the retrieval, analysis and presentation of information, thereby being able to communicate ideas and information clearly and effectively in a variety of forms Primary: Honours project, Workshops Problem- based learning Seminars Group exercise Research tasks Secondary/ Supplementary: Project work Case studies A1, A2, A3, ILO1, ILO2, ILO3, ILO4, ILO5 Honours project Examinations Group presentations Written coursework SSJ3001 Social Science Dissertation SSJ3002 Work-based Action Research HIGH3036 Psychology and Society SSJ3001 Presentations Social Science Dissertation An explanation for embedding Practical Students will develop this skill set throu